MicrosoftDocs/dynamics365smb-docs/business-central/across-install-app-for-teams.md

 5. Choose **Add**.

 > [!TIP]
-> If you paste a link to a Business Central page into a Team conversation, and you don't have the app installed, you'll get a message like: **Business Central wants to show a preview of this link.**.
-To install the app, select **Show Preview** and follow the instructions.
+> If you paste a link to a Business Central page into a Team conversation, and you don't have the app installed, you'll get a message like: **Business Central wants to show a preview of this link.** To install the app, select **Show Preview** and follow the instructions.

 **Option 3: From Business Central**